ashishb/wp2hugo/README.md

 1. [x] Custom font - defaults to Lexend
 1. [x] Use draft date as a fallback date for draft posts
 1. [x] Maintain the draft status for draft and pending posts
-1. [ ] Migrate code blocks correctly - syntax highlighting is not working right now
+1. [x] Migrate code blocks correctly - migrate existing code class information if available
 1. [ ] Featured images - I tried this [WordPress plugin](https://wordpress.org/plugins/export-media-with-selected-content/) but featured images are simply not exported

 ## Why existing tools don't work